GabrielGalatanu/ShowcaseApp/README.md

 A small web application that lets manage the list of showcased works for a digital worker, developed using React and Node.js.
 An entry can be hidden from the portfolio and can have a link to its customer's website.

-Both front-end and back-end can be ran using:
+Both front-end and back-end can be run using:

 ```
 npm run start